Louis Turenne

 Louis Turenne (November 26, 1933 – 25 July 2006) was a Canadian actor.

 From 1977 to 1978, he played the role of Anthony Saxon on The Edge of Night.

 Turenne was known for his work on the Babylon 5 television series.
 He played the Minbari Draal in the first season two-part episode "A Voice in the Wilderness".
 The producers later cast him in the recurring role of Brother Theo, the leader of a group of Catholic monks who came to live on the station.
-He also played "The Fireside Gourmet" in Mystic Pizza.
+He also played "The Fireside Gourmet" in the 1988 romantic comedy drama film Mystic Pizza.